Problem Solvers,

 The police missed his head by an inch as he was driving the tractor away from the protest at night.
 They claimed that he was threatening police lives, but the video shows that charge to be completely false.
 (Nice looking farm-kid.
 His dogs appear to like him alive.)

 Jouke, a 16-year-old teen that was shot at by Dutch police officers late Tuesday night, has just been freed.
+Indeed, farmers and other protesters showed up in droves, with tractors lining the streets and people crowding the sidewalks.
+Signs to Free Jouke have been seen across the country, and police have been under extreme pressure.

 According to CBC News, the city has been mandating that security guards wear N95 masks while on the job at settings such as homeless shelters since January.
 The city confirmed that employees working within the Shelter, Support, and Housing Administration (SSHA) department must wear N95 masks at all times and be clean-shaven so that the masks provide effective protection against Covid-19...